Nutritional therapist Toto enjoyed a fabulous ski holiday with YSE and wrote about it on her blog, Totoly Nourished:

 - Serve the meringue with finely sliced, fresh fruit and a drizzle of coulis.

 An enormous thank you to Mimi for sharing her talents on Totoly Nourished and for making my skiing holiday stress-free and beautifully satisfying.
-I also have to mention Miranda and Anna, our superstar chalet hosts for the week, who were always smiling, helpful and huge fun to be around.
-The girls were a dream team and have completely inspired me; the temptations of a ski season are so strong right now!
+I also have to mention Miranda and Anna, our dream team chalet hosts for the week, who were always smiling, helpful and huge fun to be around.

 If you are interested in hiring Mimi, an Orchards Cookery School trained chef, for private jobs, please contact Mimi directly at firstname.lastname@example.org